willmino/Pewlett-Hackard-Analysis/README.md

 ## Overview

-As an assistant to Bobby at Pewlett Hackard, I was tasked with helping him inform upper management of the number of potential employees entering into retirement and the measures necessary to prevent mass turnover.
-One solution proposed by upper management was to offer a mentorship program for retiring employees who can train up and coming managers in an effort to keep the company well managed.
-The near-retirement employees would be able to work part time as they instruct soon-to-be managers on how to properly conduct their activities.
-With the help of Bobby, we used postgres(SQL), pgAdmin 4, and QuickDBD.com, to create a database schema and run SQL queries to aggregate information within the database.
+As an assistant to Bobby at Pewlett Hackard, I was tasked with helping him inform upper management of the number of potential employees entering into retirement and the preventative measures to account for the mass turnover.
+One solution proposed by upper management was to offer a mentorship program for seasoned employees, not yet near retirement, who can train up and coming employees in an effort to keep the company well managed.
+With the help of Bobby, we used postgres(SQL), pgAdmin 4, and QuickDBD.com, to create a database and run SQL queries to aggregate information from the database and determine employees who are eligibile for the mentorship

 ### Purpose
-We constructed a database from six .csv files and ran SQL queries in pgAdmin (with postgres(SQL)) in order to determine near-retirement employees who are eligible to enroll in a part time mentorship program.
+We constructed a database from six .csv files and ran SQL queries in pgAdmin (with postgres(SQL)) in order to determine employees who are eligible to enroll in a part time mentorship program.

 ## Technical Summary